 John M. Magenau, Ph.D., State University of New York at Buffalo.
-Dr. Magenau, director of the Sam and Irene Black School of Business, has research and teaching interests in the area of negotiation.
+Dr. Magenau has research and teaching interests in the area of negotiation.
 He serves as a trustee of Lake Erie College of Osteopathic Medicine, a board member and secretary of the Center for eBusiness and Advanced Information Technology, and board president for the Enterprise Development Center of Erie County.

 Phylis M. Mansfield, Ph.D., The University of Memphis.
 Consumer satisfaction, consumer complaint behavior, ethical and social issues in marketing, and corporate culture.
 Dr. Mansfield received the Distinguished Paper Award for the Marketing Management Association in 2002.
 She has worked as a business analyst and product manager for First Kentucky National Corporation and Sun Trust Bank and as a manager of financial systems education for Vanderbilt University and Medical Center.